Fuco1/sql-workbench/README.md

 automatically reconnect using the stored connection information.
 This makes resuming work between sessions super easy.

+If you customize the variable `swb-crypt-key` to be an email associated with a gpg key, the password will be also stored as encrypted base64-encoded string with this key set as recipient.

 ## Using the results buffer

 # Integration with other packages